gregoryneal/ArcFrame/Readme.md

 ### Intrinsic curves
 IntrinsicCurve builds curves from a CurveSpec that couples initial pose, frame model (Frenet or Bishop), and a curvature law.

+### Constraint Solver
+Uses the Levenberg-Marquardt algorithm to solve a CompositeCurveProblem given a set of constraints.

 ### Clothoids and curvature laws
 Linear curvature laws and generalized Fresnel integral evaluators support accurate clothoid construction and sampling.

 ### Lie-group frame stepping
 A midpoint integrator on SO(N) with adaptive step control for stable propagation of pose over arc length.
+TODO: implement RK4 frame stepping.

 ### Composition and transforms
 CompositeCurve concatenates segments with automatic G1 alignment.
 TransformedCurve, RigidTransform, and PromotedCurve embed and position curves across dimensions.